 However, not to be outdone, Ray Kurzweil, an inductee into the Inventors Hall of Fame with 18 Doctorates and a Lifetime Achievement Award as an inventor of computer technology, believes that, in just a few more generations, we humans won’t be able to tell the difference between our wives and robots–and that we will soon be invincible!
 “Immortality Possible in Just 30 Years?”
 (Inc.)

 Now I’d hate to take sides on something I’m completely unqualified to even discuss–however, everybody’s doing it–it’s an election year!
 So let me just say that I prefer the “live forever” point of view.

-I like it because it doesn’t require we freeze ourselves and come back to life like Encino Man.
-Nor does it necessitate that we be the sole survivors of the already-begun zombie apocolypse (similar to Will Smith and his pooch).
-Also, let’s face it, it’s just more convenient to sit back and allow geniuses invent stuff that fixes our problems.
-Having another set of geniuses tell us that WE need to fix our own problems is just too emotionally jarring.
+I like it because it doesn’t require that we freeze ourselves and come back to life like Encino Man.
+Nor does it necessitate that we be the sole survivors of the already-begun zombie apocalypse (like Will Smith and his pooch).
+Also, let’s face it, it’s just more convenient to sit back and allow geniuses to invent stuff that fixes our problems.
+Having a different set of geniuses tell us that WE need to fix our OWN problems is just too emotionally jarring.

 And I love technology!
 You, too, right?